Accident Reporting and Documentation Policy

 Department heads, managers and/or supervisors are responsible for:

-- ensuring that all accidents/incidents are properly reported and investigated in accordance with this operating procedure.
+- ensuring that all accidents/incidents are properly reported and investigated in accordance with this operating procedure; and

 - ensuring that all corrective actions are promptly and completely carried out.

 Employees are responsible for reporting any injury work-related accident to their manager/supervisor as soon as possible.
 All accidents/incidents must be reported by no later than the end of the employee’s regular work shift.
-(Note: Employees must also complete the appropriate Worker’s Compensation forms as soon as possible, normally within 24 hours of the incident pursuant to the Worker’s Compensation Section 7.5 of the Employee Handbook.)
-All injuries resulting in Emergency Medical Services (EMS) response, or treatment by medical personnel, shall be reported immediately to The Department of Safety and Transportation, at 417-836-5509.
+(Note: Employees must also complete the appropriate Worker’s Compensation forms as soon as possible, normally within 24 hours of the incident pursuant to the Worker’s Compensation Section 6.5 of the Employee Handbook.)
+All injuries resulting in Emergency Medical Services (EMS) response, or treatment by medical personnel, shall be reported immediately to University Safety, at 417-836-5509.

-The Department of Safety and Transportation shall participate in accident investigations, either directly or by review of the report, as deemed appropriate to the occasion.
-The Director of Safety and Transportation shall determine the level of participation that is warranted.
+The Department of University Safety shall participate in accident investigations, either directly or by review of the report, as deemed appropriate to the occasion.
+The Director of University Safety shall determine the level of participation that is warranted.

 The Office of Human Resources is responsible for administering the Workers’ Compensation benefits program for work-related injuries or illnesses.